 - Kung Fu (Fox).
 Uber producer Greg Berlanti EPs, and Albert Kim scripts this gender-flipped action procedural, Grasshopper.
 Variety Has The Details…

 - The Twilight Zone (CBS All Access) Oscar-winner Jordan Peele (Get Out) EPs and hosts the newest incarnation of this anthology classic.
+Adam Scott and Ginnifer Goodwin are among the actors guest-starring in episodes, which bodes well.
 If memory serves, a writer by the name of George R. R. Martin once wrote for CBS’ reboot many years ago.
 Whatever happened to him?
 Here are the 13 Best Episodes of Twilight Zone, via Syfy Wire.

 - Party of Five (Freeform) Creators Chris Keyser and Amy Lippman reimagine their series about orphans, herein, the parents of the kids are deported to Mexico.
 Topical.
 Pilot order.
 Rodrigo Garcia directs.
 Sony Pictures TV scores another reboot!

 - Bewitched (ABC) Black-ish EP Kenya Barris and writer Yamara Taylor will bring an interracial spin to Samantha and Darrin Stevens.
 But who will play Gladys Kravitz???
 I vote for Margo Martindale.
 Big pilot production commitment given to ABC Studios and to Sony TV (which owns the rights).
+Project has been rolled over to next year.
 Deadline Hollywood Has The Details …

 - Veronica Mars (Hulu) This low-rated but beloved detective series starring Kristen Bell has never lost its fan base or appeal, apparently.
 Eight eps. ordered.